Meet Our Leadership Team and Staff

-She has worked with the Food and Drug Administration Advisory Committee and implemented clinical development plans and involvement in new drug applications resulting in drug approval.
+In addition, Dr. Heller has experience in pharmaceutical drug development, including design and implementation of clinical development plans and involvement in new drug applications resulting in drug approvals.
 She has been published in more than 20 publications and is the recipient of the “Best Journal Article on Disease Management” honor.

 Chief Operating Officer/Chief Financial Officer

 Bob joined the Foundation as Chief Financial Officer in 2012 after thirty-three years at Verizon Communications.
 At Verizon, Bob held several Finance roles of increasing responsibility and size.
 His specific focus was leading finance and operations for the Northeast market - Verizon’s largest.
 Working with senior leaders, he was instrumental in obtaining FiOS franchise approval for New York City.
 Bob comes to CCFA with extensive experience managing large revenue, expense, and capital budgets in support of executive decision making for marketing, operations, sales, strategic planning, and business case analysis.
 He successfully completed extensive leadership training at the Wharton Business School, Babson College and University of Maryland and attended SUNY Empire State College in upstate NY.

 In addition to his fiduciary responsibilities at the Foundation, Bob maintains oversight for matters related to building and leases as well as risk management.
 He is committed to leading the Finance team in support of CCFA’s efforts to find cures for Crohn's disease and ulcerative colitis.
 Born in Staten Island, Bob and his wife, Debbie, currently reside in Monmouth County, NJ and are the proud parents of two childern, Lauren and Christopher, and have one grandchild, Jackson Thomas.